ibm-cloud-docs/vmwaresolutions/services/ocp_managing.md

 # Managing Red Hat OpenShift for VMware
 {: #ocp_managing}

-Review the following information to manage your OpenShift for VMware service after deployment.
+Review the following information to manage your Red Hat® OpenShift® for VMware® service after deployment.

 ## Required rotation of the OpenShift certificates
 {: #ocp_managing-cert-rotation}

 Red Hat OpenShift for VMware uses kubelet client certificates that must be rotated periodically for security purposes.
-Red Hat OpenShift mainly automates the rotation process, but requires manual approval of Certificate Signing Requests (CSRs).
+Red Hat OpenShift mainly automates the rotation process, but requires manual approval of certificate signing requests (CSRs).
 Therefore, it is important that you understand the OpenShift certificate rotation schedule to avoid expired certificates.

 The initial certificates that are created during installation expire 24 hours after they are created.
 IBM's automation process, which installs Red Hat OpenShift, handles the approval of the CSRs for this initial rotation, which is done by running a script on the bastion for the first 30 hours.
 The script is named `/root/approve-csr.sh` and its log file is named `/root/approve-csr.log`.